Fundament-Software/scopes/doc/docs/module-itertools.md

 *inline*{.property} `bitdim`{.descname} (*&ensp;x n...&ensp;*)[](#scopes.inline.bitdim "Permalink to this definition"){.headerlink} {#scopes.inline.bitdim}

-:   a variant of dim optimized for power of two sizes; the dimensions are
+:   A variant of dim optimized for power of two sizes; the dimensions are
-    specified as exponents of 2
+    specified as exponents of 2.

 *inline*{.property} `cascade`{.descname} (*&ensp;collector...&ensp;*)[](#scopes.inline.cascade "Permalink to this definition"){.headerlink} {#scopes.inline.cascade}

-:   two collectors:
+:   Two collectors:

-    every time a is full, b collects a and a is reset when b ends, the remainder of a is collected
+    - Every time a is full, b collects a and a is reset.
+    - When b ends, the remainder of a is collected.

 *inline*{.property} `cat`{.descname} (*&ensp;coll&ensp;*)[](#scopes.inline.cat "Permalink to this definition"){.headerlink} {#scopes.inline.cat}

-:   treat input as a generator and forward its arguments individually
+:   Treat input as a generator and forward its arguments individually.

 *inline*{.property} `collect`{.descname} (*&ensp;coll&ensp;*)[](#scopes.inline.collect "Permalink to this definition"){.headerlink} {#scopes.inline.collect}

-:   run collector until full and return the result
+:   Run collector until full and return the result.

 *inline*{.property} `demux`{.descname} (*&ensp;init-value f collector...&ensp;*)[](#scopes.inline.demux "Permalink to this definition"){.headerlink} {#scopes.inline.demux}

-:
+:   A reducing sink for mux streams.

 *inline*{.property} `dim`{.descname} (*&ensp;x n...&ensp;*)[](#scopes.inline.dim "Permalink to this definition"){.headerlink} {#scopes.inline.dim}

-:   a branchless generator that iterates multidimensional coordinates
+:   A branchless generator that iterates multidimensional coordinates.

 *inline*{.property} `each`{.descname} (*&ensp;generator collector&ensp;*)[](#scopes.inline.each "Permalink to this definition"){.headerlink} {#scopes.inline.each}

-:   fold output from generator into collector
+:   Fold output from generator into collector.

 *inline*{.property} `filter`{.descname} (*&ensp;f coll&ensp;*)[](#scopes.inline.filter "Permalink to this definition"){.headerlink} {#scopes.inline.filter}